 All players' equipment must meet the safety standards established by Hockey Canada as identified by the CSA-approved sticker.
 Additionally, equipment must meet the regulations in terms of size and configuration as established by Hockey Canada.

-Fitting.
 Properly fitting equipment is as critical as having the accepted safety standard in the prevention of injury.
 While we realize that the cost of hockey equipment makes “buying a bit big” very attractive, there must be an overriding safety concern.
-All Team staff officials are mandated to ensure that equipment fits properly throughout the season.
+All Team staff officials are mandated to ensure that equipment fits appropriately throughout the season.
 Hockey Canada has developed a video to help walk staff officials and parents through proper equipment fit.

 Only approved stickers supplied by the helmet manufacturer can be affixed to helmets.
 The team must be able to provide proof from the manufacturer that they are approved upon request.

+All helmets require ear protection.
 All straps must be secured to keep the helmet in place.
 (This applies to players and staff)

 Any cuts of a fiberglass stick should be done with a hacksaw and taped to prevent penetration of the skin by any strands and dangerous splintering.

 Do not allow pressure points to blister as it will promote bacteria in the skate and infect the wound.
 You should apply Vaseline to pressure points as soon as they are noticed and reapply periodically.
-Cover any blister with moleskin, medical tape or form pads.
+Cover any blister with moleskin, medical tape, or form pads.